-- 5.5 No adverse comments were received from statutory consultees, with the Highway department indicating the proposed increase in vehicular movement would be minimal.
-Further comments related to the ongoing voluntary arrangement of circular routing where HGV's arrive to site from Groeslon and access through Rhostryfan that in effect halves traffic movement to and from the quarry prior to re-joining the A487.
+- No adverse comments were received to this application from statutory consultees, with the Highway department indicating that the proposed increase in vehicular movement is minimal.
+Further comments were made on the ongoing voluntary arrangement of circular routing where HGV's arrive to site from Groeslon and access through Rhostryfan that in effect halves traffic movement to and from the quarry prior to re-joining the A487.
 Although this arrangement cannot be conditioned, there is an eagerness by the applicant and Mineral Planning Authority for it to continue.
-Such arrangements are agreed and developed as part of the ongoing Planning Liaison Group that sits annually to discuss the site's Operations. - 5.6 There was Support to the application by the Llandwrog Community Council subject to HGV movements avoiding the morning and afternoon school run.
-Again this is a voluntary arrangement that is agreed and developed through the Planning Liaison Group for the site. - 5.7 Given that there will be only a minor change to the current output restrictions, it is considered that the proposal is acceptable in principle and is compliant with Policy TRA 4 of the Gwynedd and Môn Joint Local Development Plan.
+Such arrangements are agreed and developed as part of the ongoing Planning Liaison Group that sits annually to discuss the site's operations.
+As part of the statutory consultation process there was support for the application by the Llandwrog Community Council subject to HGV movements avoiding the morning and afternoon school run.
+Again this is a voluntary arrangement that is agreed and developed through the Planning Liaison Group for the site. - 5.6 Given that there will be only a minor change to the current output restrictions, it is considered that the proposal is acceptable in principle and is compliant with Policy TRA 4 of the Gwynedd and Môn Joint Local Development Plan.